vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/guide/gitee.md

 ->![Set up OAuth App - Gitee 01](/img/oauth-app-gitee-01.png)<- ->![Set up OAuth App - Gitee 02](/img/oauth-app-gitee-02.png)<-

-- Set the `Homepage URL` and `Authorization callback URL` to your website URL (Here we take `localhost:8080` for example)
+- Set the `Homepage URL` and `Authorization callback URL` to your site URL (Here we take `localhost:8080` for example)
 - Select `issues` and `notes` permissions

 ->![Set up OAuth App - Gitee 03](/img/oauth-app-gitee-03.png)<-

 ## Get the Client ID and Secret

-Then you've created a new Third Party Application, and here is your `Client ID` and `Client Secret`.
+Then you’ve created a new Third Party Application, and here is your `Client ID` and `Client Secret`.

 ->![Set up OAuth App - Gitee 04](/img/oauth-app-gitee-04.png)<-